mattseddon/vscode-dive-bar-theme/README.md

-# A dark theme which makes VSCode look like the inside of a dive bar.
+# A dark theme which makes Visual Studio Code look like the inside of a dive bar.

 ## How it looks